IsaYisa/ABCSMC-Public-R/README.md

 # ABCSMC_Public_R
 the R code of Angle-Based Cost-Sensitive Multicategory Classification

 Yang Y, Guo Y, Chang X. Angle-Based Cost-Sensitive Multicategory Classification. arXiv preprint arXiv:2003.03691.
 2020 Mar 8.
+(Pls cite if you use our codes)

 This folder includes: